MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-build-artifacts-v1.md

 **`TargetPath`** - **File share path**<br>
 `string`.
 Required when `ArtifactType = FilePath`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the path to the file share where you want to copy the files.
+Specifies the path to the file share where you want to copy the files.
 The path must be a fully-qualified path or a valid path relative to the root directory of your repository.
 Publishing artifacts from a Linux or macOS agent to a file share is not supported.
 Example: `\\my\share\$(Build.DefinitionName)\$(Build.BuildNumber)`.
 <!-- :::editable-content-end::: -->
 <br>